 The symbol of Florence is the Cathedral of Santa Maria del Fiore, nicknamed the Duomo.
-I recommend purchasing a 72 hour combination pass that allows you to see all the sites within the Piazza del Duomo complex — the Duomo, the Baptistry, the Giotto Bell Tower, and the stunning Duomo museum.
+The Piazza del Duomo complex consists the Duomo, the Baptistry, the Giotto Bell Tower, and the stunning Duomo museum.
 They’re all eminently worth seeing.

 Florence’s Duomo is Gothic in style, but not in the light and elegant way you think of Paris’ Notre Dame.
 It’s made of brown sandstone and beautifully frosted with pink, green, and white marble.

 Filippo Brunelleschi’s magnificent terra cotta colored dome, built from 1420-36, is the highlight.
 The burnt orange Duomo cupola is the very symbol of Florence.

 Inside, it’s decorated with high Renaissance frescos by Giorgio Vasari, a Florentine artist and the world’s first art historian.

 For panoramic views, climb up Brunelleschi’s dome.
 You can admire the Vasari frescos up close and have stunning views over Florence.
 Alternatively, you can take in the superb views from Giotto’s Bell Tower, which might be the best viewpoint in Florence.

 Currently, it’s not currently possible to buy one single ticket to access all the areas.
 Right now, each section of the Duomo complex has a specific ticket.

 Here’s my complete guide to visiting Florence’s Duomo.